DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Introduction

 To address these problems in the automatic pruning approaches, we propose DAIS, a Differentiable Annealing Indicator Search method for channel pruning, taking advantage of differentiable neural architecture search~\cite{liu2019darts}.
 In general, DAIS first searches for a pruned model in an automatic manner with computational constraints and then fine-tunes the derived model.
 Specifically, DAIS introduces binarized channel indicators and utilizes continuous auxiliary parameters to relax the indicators for optimization.
 Then it jointly learns model parameters and auxiliary parameters via bi-level optimization, to simultaneously obtain the accurate model and identify the importance of each channel.
 An annealing-relaxed function is incorporated into the channel indicators to mitigate the discrepancy between the derived pruned model and the pretrained supernet for the search procedure.
 The indicators are initialized to be gently continuous at high temperatures, and gradually converge to binarized states as the training proceeds and temperature anneals.
-Furthermore, to provide the structural constraints on the pruned model, we design dedicated regularizers in DAIS: 1) A continuous FLOPs estimator regularizer that controls the computational cost of the pruned model, and 2) a symmetry regularizer which optimizes the gradient propagation on the pruned ultra-deep neural networks with residual connections.
-Additionally, compared with most existing methods requiring multi-round pruning, DAIS is a one-shot solution which is elegant and efficient.
-Experimental results show that DAIS outperforms state-of-the-art pruning methods on representative datasets such as CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}.
+Furthermore, to provide the structural constraints on the pruned model, we design dedicated regularizers in DAIS: 1) A continuous FLOPs estimator regularizer that controls the computational cost of the pruned model, and 2) a symmetry regularizer which optimizes the gradient propagation on the pruned ultra-deep neural networks with residual connections. \rebuttal{Additionally, DAIS is more efficient, since it is a one-shot solution that does not require multi-round pruning compared with most existing methods~\cite{liu2017learning,luo2017thinet,you2019gate}.} Experimental results show that DAIS outperforms state-of-the-art pruning methods on representative datasets such as CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}, \thirdrebuttal{as well as having the great transfer ability to other vision tasks such as semantic segmentation and scene text recognition}.